tkafka/docker-syncovery/README.md

 # Introduction
 This is the unofficial Syncovery docker image, it's been compiled and prepared @ https://hub.docker.com/r/hlince/syncovery

+To upgrade syncovery, update the syncovery version in `Dockerfile` script.

 # Usage
 After accessing the interface the the user name is `default` and the password is `pass`.